 The way in which the VOC depopulated the last major island of the Banda Islands in 1621 is understandably often cited as a powerful symbol of what was wrong with Dutch colonialism.
-But it is still important to look closely at what took place in 1621 and at the period as a whole.
-It brings into focus that the events of 1621 were not isolated, and that 1621 was not an end point.
-Not all Bandanese people lost their lives.
-From surrounding islands those who managed to escape attempted to recapture their homes.
-In the period that followed, the VOC, in turn, started to apply the methods they used in Banda more frequently to secure – in addition to the monopoly on nutmeg – the monopoly on cloves as well.
+But it remains important to look closely at what took place in 1621 and at the period as a whole.
+This brings into focus that the events of 1621 were not isolated, and that 1621 was not an end point either.
+Not all Bandanese were killed.
+From the surrounding region, those who managed to escape attempted to recapture their homes.
+In the period that followed, the VOC, in turn, subsequently applied its methods used in Banda elsewhere in its attempts to obtain a monopoly on cloves as well.

 Dutch ships first visited the Banda Islands in 1599, even before the VOC was founded.
-They encountered a thriving trading community there and on that first occasion they, like the many other traders who visited the islands, behaved like ordinary traders.
+They encountered a thriving trading community there.
+During that first encounter, they behaved much likethe many other traders who visited the islands.
 They paid their port fees, set up a lodge and bought the mace and nutmeg from the islands in exchange for cotton fabrics but also, for example, weapons.